-Here you may see if an order has already been started, if an error occurred or if this order is blocked, e.g. a virtual connection doesn't exist any longer.
+0Ah DBL exceeded The number of block repetitions, which may be set at the parameter "Data block length DBL" was exceeded.
+Status managementHere you may see if an order has already been started, if an error occurredCPU Byte 1or if this order is blocked, e.g. a virtual connection doesn't exist any longer.

-Bit 1: Order running
+Bit 1: Order running 7 ---------------------- ---

-Set: Per plug-in: when the CP received the order.

-Delete: Per plug-in: when an order has been commissioned (e.g.

-receipt received).

-Analyze: Per handling blocks: A new order is only send, when the order before is completely commissioned.

-Per user: when you want to know, if triggering a new

-order is convenient.
+- Set: Per plug-in: when the CP received the order. - Delete: Per plug-in: when an order has been commissioned (e.g. receipt received). - Analyze: Per handling blocks: A new order is only send, when the order before is completely commissioned. - Per user: when you want to know, if triggering a new order is convenient.